rushtonmd/jzrambler.github.io/_posts/2022-05-20-prius-steering.md

 ### Cleaning up

 I ended up denting the column so I decided to throw some bondo and paint on it while it was out.
-Comically, I dinged it in a different place mounting it... suck is life.
+Comically, I dinged it in a different place mounting it... such is life.
 ![IMG_3153 2](https://user-images.githubusercontent.com/1479022/178120936-aaf118ad-1f0d-4c5d-9a21-d92b972cbcf2.png)
 ![IMG_3158 2](https://user-images.githubusercontent.com/1479022/178120937-d230456e-90ef-49c3-9bbb-ac05f94ea13e.png)